Angelo-Pio/Inventory-Management-System-for-Research-Laboratories-at-Sapienza-University/student_doc.md

 ## CONTAINER_NAME: Database

 ### DESCRIPTION
 Manages material stock and user accounts.
-Responsible for storing all persistent data related to materials, categories, users, permissions, and logs.
+Responsible for storing all persistent data related to materials, categories, users, permissions.

 ### USER STORIES
-Covers all stories where data persistence is required (1–14).
+Covers all stories where data persistence is required (1–13).

 ### PORTS
 5432:5432